 As the undisputed number one team from the region, CTBC Flying Oyster will have a big task during the offseason after losing three of its six members.
 The jungle-mid duo of Junjia and HongQ went to JDG while Kaiwing moved to Brazil to join Vivo Keyd Stars.

 Rest has recently re-signed with the team and will play alongside Doggo.
-Driver has announced he’s looking for a team (LFT) so he’s not expected to play for CFO going into the next year.
-For the replacements, there is an ongoing rumor that the new jungler will be Shad0w, formerly of BiliBili Gaming, while it’s unclear who the mid and support will be.
+Driver has announced he’s looking for a team (LFT), so he won’t play for CFO next year.
+For the replacements, the new jungler will be Shad0w, formerly of BiliBili Gaming, while the support will be Orca, who joins from PSG Talon’s academy.
+The mid laner has been confirmed to be Korean player Pungyeon, joining from DN Freecs Challengers.

 Deep Cross Gaming is the latest addition to the LCP after winning the promotion tournament at the end of the season.
 All of its players from the 2025 roster had their contracts officially expire on November 16, but there is a chance we might see some of them stay, considering the recent results.